Oussamaosman02/php-tuto-old/README_ES.md

 - action
   : this will send the data to the specified php file in this atribute ('/' send to the same file).

-Now, if we click in the submit button, we will be redirected to the `profile.php` file, and we will pass to it the data :
+Now, if we click in the submit button, we will be rojoirected to the `profile.php` file, and we will pass to it the data :

 ```php
 <?php